MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-423-Voluntary-Medicare-Prescription-Drug-Benefit/subpart-K-Application-Procedures-Contracts-Part-D-plan-sponsors/section-423.505.md

 (iii) CMS determines that there is a reasonable possibility of fraud or similar fault, in which case CMS may inspect, evaluate, and audit the Part D plan sponsor at any time.

-(f) *Disclosure of information.* The Part D plan sponsor agrees to submit to CMS -
+(f) *Disclosure of information.* The Part D plan sponsor agrees to submit to CMS—

 (1) Certified financial information that must include the following: